 Logstash: Logstash, works on the front end and ingests the log or twitter stream.
 It could be parsing unstructured logs into useable fields or could enrich by adding a few fields.
 The structured and enriched content is sent to Elasticsearch.

-Kibana: Kibana allows building of presentable graphs and dashboards to help you understand the data.
+Kibana: Kibana allows the building of presentable graphs and dashboards to help you understand the data.
 This saves your efforts in making sense out of the raw data Elasticsearch stores.

 We’ll go a bit deeper into these components in the next few paragraphs.